 When shopping for your first pair of binoculars, sticker shock is common.
 If spending several hundred dollars on a new hobby makes you nervous, the Celestron Nature DX 8x42 is a perfect choice.
 In this price range, the image quality is by far the best we've seen.
 In fact, it rivals models that cost more than twice as much in that regard.
 The supple focus knobs and easy eyecup adjustments continue the list of beginner-friendly features.
 We enjoyed the 6.5ft focus range because it let us get a good look at any nearby butterflies or fascinating insects, a big plus for days when the birds just aren't singing.

 The low price does entail some drawbacks.
 The rubber coating of the Nature DX 8x42 feels lower quality than higher-priced models, and the hinges likewise feel slightly less sturdy.
 The glass is also lower quality, so low light situations yield slightly dim images.
 However, the large 42mm objective lenses help in these situations, meaning they perform a bit better in low light than the compact models often found in this price range.
-Overall, these complaints were minor, and we would wholeheartedly recommend these to anyone looking for a pair on a budget.
+Overall, these complaints were minor, and we would wholeheartedly recommend these to anyone searching for a pair on a budget.

-If you're looking for an affordable option that is lightweight, compact, and of good quality, it's hard to do better than the Vortex DiamondBack HD 8x28.
+If you're hoping for an affordable option that is lightweight, compact, and of good quality, it's hard to do better than the Vortex DiamondBack HD 8x28.
 Weighing in at a svelte 14 ounces, these still provide good optical clarity and an exceptional performance-to-weight ratio.
 Combine that with sturdy construction, a surprisingly comfortable grip, and a relatively low price, and you have the perfect option for backpacking birders on a budget.

 The lack of brightness is the only real downside of the DiamondBack HD 8x28, which is a sacrifice you have to accept if you want the small size and weight of 28mm objective lenses.
 In most situations, the lenses still gather plenty of light- just don't expect any miracles on an overcast predawn morning.